-A majority of people are familiar with the term “DBS Check”.
+The majority of people are familiar with the term “DBS Check”.
 The Disclosure and Barring Service check allows employers to ensure the credibility of potential employees by checking their criminal history for cautions, warning, reprimands and convictions.
-However there are varying levels of detail these checks will disclose depending on the job the applicant is under consideration for.
+However, there are varying levels of detail these checks will disclose depending on the job the applicant has applied for.
 There are three levels of DBS checks available to employers: basic, standard and enhanced.
 However, in which instances would the most in-depth “Enhanced DBS Check” be required and what information would it look at?

 Which Jobs Require An Enhanced DBS Check?

-In England and Wales, Enhanced DBS Checks are a complete criminal history check with the addition of DBS Children’s Barred List or the DBS Adult First checks in order to prevent any individual working with children or vulnerable adults who shouldn’t.
+In England and Wales, Enhanced Disclosure and Barring Checks are a complete criminal history check with the addition of DBS Children’s Barred List or the DBS Adult First checks in order to prevent any individual working with children or vulnerable adults who shouldn’t.

 An Enhanced DBS check is required for any role included in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 These include but are not limited to: